dailybruin/interactive.2014.wake-of-the-storm/chapter-1/a-network-of-support.md

 byline: Story by Katie Shepherd, photos by Neil Bedi, graphics by Byron Lutz
 featured_images: story/a-network-of-support-1.jpg
 cover: story/a-network-of-support-1.jpg
 cover_caption: In urban areas of the Philippines, life is usually bustling as people travel to work or the market.
 People walk the streets of Olongapo, Philippines, the headquarters of Mercy in Action.
-(Photo by Neil Bedi)
 image:
     - url: graphics/donations.jpg
     - url: graphics/country-profile.jpg
     - url: story/a-network-of-support-2.jpg
       caption: Nerissa Cumpio sits in the recovery room of her newly built birth center, which was partially supported by UCLA student donations, 10 months after Typhoon Yolanda.
-(Photo by Neil Bedi)
 ---

 The deadly storm, one of the most devastating typhoons on record, garnered millions of  dollars in donations from around the globe, even from as far away as UCLA’s campus.